Logo of the The Poor Swiss

 So, you may use it as your bank account.
 But using Neon as a payment card is not optimal!

 Now, will it change your life?
 No!
 It is a small optimization.
 If you are not using payment cards often, you will be fine with Neon only.
-And if you do not want to carry several cards, Neon is perfect.
+And if you would rather not carry several cards, Neon is good.
+Moreover, there is value in having all your expenses in the same place.
+Indeed, Neon lets you expert your transactions in a CSV file which is a very convenient file format to import your transactions into different applications.
+Certo One, my credit card, cannot do that.
+So, I sometimes use Neon to save time on tracking my expenses.

 How to open a Neon account?